AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 IPC test

-Each devices has few free IPC channels and IPC interrupts that can be mapped to each channel.
+Each device has a few free IPC channels and IPC interrupts that can be mapped to each channel.
 This function implements the IPC functional test.

 Function